labmlai/labml/sphinx/source/guide/sections.rst

 Sections
 ========

 Sections let you monitor time taken for different tasks and also helps *keep the code clean* by separating different blocks of code.

 .. code-block:: python

     import time

+    from lab import logger

 .. code-block:: python